HHChuang/2DPES_PTSB/README.md

 1. Execute script `run1Dgrid.sh` to generate selected 1D grid points.
    - If the file, Artic1D.xyz, exists, then it is an asymmetric case.
 Or, it is a symmetric case.
 Do not remove it durning the calculation.
-   - The default amount of selected grid point is 30.
-If one wants to change it, go to this part of `run1Dgrid.sh`, and then uncomment *line 211* and comment *line 212*.
+   - The default amount of selected grid point is 30, and it can be modified in *line 212* of `run1Dgrid.sh`.
         <div style='float: center'>
             <img style='width: 300px' src="./aux/Fig/gridP.png"></img>
         </div>
-    - This script uses `selectIRCstruc.sh` to select points along the new reaction coordinate in order to reduce the computational cost.
+    - `selectIRCstruc.sh` selects points along the new reaction coordinate in order to reduce the computational cost.
         <div style='float: center'>
             <img style='width: 400px' src="./aux/Fig/selectIRCstruc.png"></img>
         <div>
     - Use gnuplot to double check the geometries and the selected geometries.
-2. Execute script `get1Dgrid` to collect data.
+2. Execute `get1Dgrid` to collect data.
    - Plot the potential energy curves of selected grid points to see if the selected points are reasonable.
    - **Double check the geometries!
 Really important!** Use gnuplot to check the geometries of x.xyz; it should start from R to TSS2.
 Recall that,
      - x.xyz = R $\to$ TSS1 $\to$ selected point $\to$ TSS2.